Bed, Bath & Beyond has a great coupon policy!

 Here are 3 reasons why I love Bed, Bath & Beyond.
 When I see a great coupon policy, I get excited.
-I know, I am a little wierd, BUT…
+I know, I am a little strange, BUT…

-Did you know that Bed, Bath & Beyond cheerfully accepts expired coupons?
+Did you know that Bed, Bath & Beyond accepts expired coupons?
 I used one yesterday and it was about 3 months old.
 They also let me combine the expired coupon with another Bed, Bath & Beyond coupon (not expired) that I had on the same transaction.
 Plus they are so nice about using those expired coupons.
 They don’t announce “hey Lady, these coupons are from 2012!”
 They cheerfully take them!

 My reader Linda wrote – “Hi – I think you can also use up to four BB&B coupons in one transaction.”